-Common Checkered-Skipper (Pyrgus communis)
+Common Checkered-Skipper Butterfly (Pyrgus communis)

-You may see a male aggressively patrolling his territory, or a female drinking from her favorite flower.
-The females lay eggs singly on the host plant where the caterpillars will feed, nest, and hibernate in folded leaves.
-This is one of the most common skippers, and is a delight to see in your own backyard garden.
+You may see a male aggressively patrolling his territory or female drinking from her favorite flower.
+The females lay eggs singly on the host plant, where the caterpillars will feed, nest, and hibernate in folded leaves.
+The Common Checkered is one of the most common skippers and is a delight to see in your backyard garden.